 I am an associate professor of public policy at Leiden University, Netherlands.
 I focus on the comparative political economy of labour markets and welfare states in Europe.
 My work has been published in Socio-Economic Review, Comparative Political Studies, Journal of European Public Policy, European Journal of Political Research and Governance, among others.
 You can have a look at my publications and my profile on Google scholar and Researchgate, where most of my work can be dowloaded in open access.

 In May 2018, I was awarded a VIDI personal grant (2018-2023) from the Dutch Science Foundation NWO for a project on the relationship between immigration control and welfare state development.
 Information about this project can be found here.
 Within this project, I am writing a book provisionally called Welfare States and Open Borders under contract with Oxford University Press.

 Before joining Leiden University, I was a lecturer (Assistant professor) in the Department of Political Economy at King’s College London.
 I have held positions at the Max Planck Institute for the Study of Societies in Cologne, the European University Institute in Florence and the University of Amsterdam.
 I earned my PhD in Politics at the University of Lausanne (Switzerland) in June 2010.
 I grew up in Switzerland, and hold Swiss and Portuguese citizenships.
-I speak French, English, Portuguese, German, Italian, German Dutch.
+I speak French, English, Portuguese, German, Italian, German and Dutch.

 I occasionally blog here and tweet here.
-My research has been reported in Science, the Times Higher Education, the New York Times, The Nation, Slate, El Paìs, and Mediapart.
-My writing appeared in the Washington Post, Financial Times, Foreign Policy, the Daily Telegraph, CNN and Jacobin, among others.
+My research or commentary have been reported in Science, the Times Higher Education, the New York Times, The Nation, Slate, El Paìs, and Mediapart.
+My writing has appeared in the Washington Post, the Financial Times, Foreign Policy, the Daily Telegraph, CNN and Jacobin, among others.

 All the content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.